Rudaki: Career

 By the age of eight, Rudaki had reportedly memorized the Qur'an and was skilled in poetry.
 He was instructed on how to play the chang by a prominent musician named Abu'l-Abak Bakhtiar.
 In his early years, Rudaki became a popular figure due to his fine voice, skill with poetry and playing the chang.
 Surviving biographical information connects Rudaki with the Samanid amir (ruler) Nasr II or with his vizier Abu'l-Fadl al-Bal'ami (died 940).
 However, according to literary scholar Sassan Tabatabai, Rudaki had apparently already joined the Samanid court under Nasr II's father and predecessor Ahmad Samani.
 Tabatabai states that this is proven in a poem by Rudaki, where he tries to comfort Ahmad Samani after the death of his father Ismail Samani in 907.

 Rudaki's career at the Samanid court is regarded as the most important part of his life.
 The role of a court poet was more than just entertaining others, and was an essential aspect of the Persian court.
 According to the first Sasanian king Ardashir I, a poet was "part of government and the means of strengthening rulership."
 Besides applauding the suzerain and his domain, a poet was also expected to give advice and moral guidance, which meant that Rudaki was most likely experienced in that field as well.
 Rudaki's success was largely due to the support of his primary patron, Bal'ami.
 The latter played an important role in the blooming of Persian literature in the 10th century.
 Bal'ami regarded Rudaki as the best amongst Persian and Arab poets.

 Rudaki was a close friend to his student Shahid Balkhi, a leading poet and scholar of the Samanid realm.
 Following Shahid Balkhi's death in 936, Rudaki wrote an elegy for him.
 Rudaki's career started to decline following the downfall of Bal'ami in 937.
 He soon fell out of favour with the amir and was dismissed from the court.
 Rudaki thereafter lived his last years in poverty, dying blind and alone in his hometown in 940 or 941.

-The French Iranologist Gilbert Lazard considered Rudaki's first successor to have been Abu-Shakur Balkhi, who composed many mathnavis, notably the Afarin-nama.
+The French Iranologist Gilbert Lazard considered Rudaki's first successor to have been Abu-Shakur Balkhi, who composed many mathnavis, notably the Afarīn-nāma.